a-ashbeck/sequelizedBurger/README.md

 # burger

-This is homework 12 for the Northwestern Coding Boot Camp.
+This is homework 13 for the Northwestern Coding Boot Camp.

 This application allows you to add and then devour burgers, but not really.
-It's pretty useless, but demonstrates my ability to use MySQL, ORMs, and the MVC model.
+It's pretty useless, but demonstrates my ability to use MySQL, Sequalize, and the MVC model.

-Click [**here**](https://infinite-thicket-80556.herokuapp.com/) to see the app in production on Heroku.
+Click [**here**](https://fast-dawn-96159.herokuapp.com/) to see the app in production on Heroku.

 ## Setup